 As explained previously, this approach means that a new immutable tag is produced every day, increasing the revision number.
 At the same time, rolling tags are updated to point to this new immutable tag.

 For the Bitnami Community Catalog, the release frequency is set to 1 day.
-However, this can be modified by the customer in the Tanzu Application Catalog.
+However, this can be modified by the customer in the VMware Application Catalog(TM).